 Naps can help restore alertness.
 Studies performed at NASA involving military pilots and astronauts found that a 40-minute nap improved performance by 34% and alertness by 100%.
 In fact, if you're driving through the night and feel drowsy, the National Sleep Association recommends pulling over, taking a short nap and then getting a caffeinated drink to rejuvenate yourself.
 (Although you probably didn’t need the National Sleep Association to tell you that.)

 It can help you relax.
 Much of the world (excluding the United States, unfortunately) embraces the siesta culture.
 In many European countries, businesses will close in the middle of the day for a time, allowing everyone to "regroup" before they tackle the afternoon.
-As a matter of fact, the CEO of The Energy Project, Tony Schwartz, wrote an op-ed for the New York Times in which he details the importance of taking frequent breaks (even naps) as a form of "renewal" with which to tackle your work.
+As a matter of fact, the CEO of The Energy Project, Tony Schwartz, wrote an op-ed for The New York Times in which he details the importance of taking frequent breaks (even naps) as a form of "renewal" with which to tackle your work.

 Reduced fatigue.
-A study performed in 2009 on sleepy night-shift air traffic controllers found that a 40-minute nap (of which 19 minutes were actually spent sleeping) rejuvenated tired controllers.
+A study performed on sleepy night-shift air traffic controllers found that a 40-minute nap (of which 19 minutes were actually spent sleeping) rejuvenated tired controllers.
 After their naps, air traffic controllers were more alert, and therefore more effective.